emiliehwolf/100-days-of-code/log.md

 Worked more on the NOAA assignment, but didn't finish before the deadline.
 Might have to switch sessions. =\

 Latest commit: https://github.com/emiliehwolf/NOAA-Analysis-Report/blob/cf0fa0c12d1a9edce02c2ab359eaa31017262134/StormResearch.Rmd

+### Day 41, 42, and 43, Wednesday, July 19, 2017 5:00PM
+**Progress:** Monday night I finished the assignment and Tuesday and Wednesday I listened to podcasts and finished grading the other students on the NOAA Storm Research assignment.

+**Thoughts:** I showed my report to a few strangers and they said it looks confusing.
+I agreed.
+Even though I know what's going on in the research and code, it doesn't look appealing at all to a laymen, which is disappointing because the whole reason I want to learn data science is to be able to simplify complex problems into engaging visuals.
+I want to make pretty infographics and websites and apps... not boring reports with synopses, abstracts, and jargon.
+The data manipulation code and the reproducible research report are necessary to validate my work, but they cannot stand alone.
+I want to appeal to the masses, not other statisticians.
+I want to produce vibrant work that inspires others to become data scientists.
+I'm here to creatively express ideas, not bore people to sleep!
+LOL